Financing Your Education

 - In-school deferment is available.

-- To apply for a Federal Direct Parent Plus Loan, a parent will need to sign in with their federal PIN number and complete the PLUS Request Process at www.studentloans.gov.
+- To apply for a Federal Direct Parent Plus Loan, a parent will need to sign in with their FSA User ID and password complete the PLUS Request Process at www.studentloans.gov.

 - The Financial Aid Office will be notified when it is complete.